-Once you have run your joint search engine marketing and SEO optimization campaign, you now need to measure your results.
+Once you have run your joint search engine marketing and SEO optimization campaign, you now need to measure your results including bounce rate.
 This will tell you how well your efforts performed.
 You want to look at a few main metrics, such as:

 - Your organic content rank and if the material drew clicks when the PPC ad was placed and when it was not

 - How well your PPC ad drew traffic

 - The traffic from each segment and how well the visitors engaged with the site and moved through the sales funnel.

 Search marketing, including both SEO optimization and search engine marketing, is a critical component of engaging with online customers and drawing them into your brand.
 Understanding how to use these two functions together, however, can help brands digitally mature and see greater ROI from their digital marketing efforts.